Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 ### Copying the public key of the server to peer manually

-First, I outputted the public key from the server, and copied the key to the configuration
+First, I output the public key from the server, and copied the key to the configuration

 ![image](https://github.com/user-attachments/assets/d6112757-0a63-424a-9033-638cc675359f)